Ontario Votes 2011

 Unionize

-19 March 2009, early morning
+19 March 2009, late morning

 I find the way people react to stories about unions humourous.
 People doing clerical work for the city do what most people would consider simple work anyone could do.
 And yet they get paid a good amount of money for what they do.
 Similarly, autoworkers, people driving TTC buses, etc, all get paid very good wages for doing what people consider menial jobs.
 When there are labour disputes the publics reactions is generally, “suck it up, you already get paid too much.”
 If you went to university for 4 years only to graduate and make less than someone who has been working in a unionized factory since grade 11 it would probably make you bitter.
 People lash out at the worker because he’s demanding too much.
 The real question people need to ask themselves is, “who says how much is too much?”
 People never react to stories about TTC drivers making X amount of dollars by saying, “That’s amazing, I need to unionize where I work too!”
 The almost universal reaction is, “Fucking TTC drivers make more than me!”
 And this reaction is pretty stupid, because clearly that TTC driver is doing something right.